sshniro/incubator-apisix/doc/plugins/http-logger.md

 This will provide the ability to send Log data requests as JSON objects to Monitoring tools and other HTTP servers.

+The plugin uses [Batch-Processor](../batch-processor.md) to aggregate the logs and exports them as batches.
+Hence, the logs will be exported when it reaches the `inactive_timeout` or `buffer_duration` or `batch_max_size`.
+By default the logs will be exported in 60 seconds interval.

+Optional:

+For optimal usage set the `inactive_timeout` smaller than `buffer_duration`.
+Set the `batch_max_size` to `1` if the logs do not need to be aggregated.

 ## Attributes

 |Name           |Requirement    |Description|